alejandro-ao/RAG-MCP/README.md

 A **Retrieval Augmented Generation (RAG)** MCP server built with [FastMCP](https://github.com/jlowin/fastmcp) <mcreference link="https://github.com/jlowin/fastmcp" index="1">1</mcreference> and [ChromaDB](https://docs.trychroma.com/) <mcreference link="https://docs.trychroma.com/docs/overview/getting-started" index="2">2</mcreference> that provides MCP (Model Context Protocol) tools for ingesting documents into a local vector database and retrieving relevant information based on queries.

+This server uses [LlamaParse](https://github.com/run-llama/llama_parse) for parsing and extracting text from various file formats, including PDFs, Word documents, and PowerPoints.
+This allows for easy and efficient ETL (Extract, Transform, Load) of your documents into the vector database.

+**Note:** To use LlamaParse for parsing documents, you will need a LlamaParse API key.
+You can get one from the [LlamaParse website](https://cloud.llamaindex.ai/parse).

+## How it Works

+The server automatically ingests files at startup from a designated data directory.
+Here's a breakdown of the process:

+1.  **File Ingestion:** When the server starts, it looks for files in the data directory.
+2.  **Parsing with LlamaParse:** If a `LLAMA_CLOUD_API_KEY` is set, the server uses LlamaParse to extract text from supported file types (`.pdf`, `.docx`, `.pptx`, etc.).
+If the key is not set, parsing will be limited.
+3.  **Vectorization:** The extracted text is then converted into vector embeddings.
+4.  **Database Persistence:** These embeddings are stored in a local ChromaDB database, which is persisted on disk.

+### File Locations

+*   **Data Directory:** Files to be ingested should be placed in a `data` directory in the project's root, or a custom path can be specified using the `LLAMA_RAG_DATA_DIR` environment variable.
+*   **Database Directory:** The ChromaDB database is persisted in `~/.local/share/rag-server` by default, but this can be overridden with the `LLAMA_RAG_DB_DIR` environment variable.

 ## Features

 ### 🔧 **Tools**